apivich-h/apivich-h.github.io/pages/projects.md

 # Research Projects

 At the moment, I have no published works.
-However, I will update this section when one is available.
+However, I will update this section when one is available (current goal is to have something here by the end of January).

 <br>